metagentools/MetaCoAG/README.md

   --graph GRAPH         path to the assembly graph file --contigs CONTIGS     path to the contigs file --abundance ABUNDANCE
-                        path to the abundance file --paths PATHS         path to the contigs.paths file --output OUTPUT       path to the output folder --prefix PREFIX       prefix for the output file
+                        path to the abundance file (not required for SPAdes) --paths PATHS         path to the contigs.paths file --output OUTPUT       path to the output folder --prefix PREFIX       prefix for the output file